akihikodaki/dts/test_plans/cvl_dcf_qos_test_plan.rst

    queue4-queue7 which mapping to TC1 have about 7.22Gbps.

-Note: the cmit of the profile is not supported now, so the current expected result is: all the TX throughput should at TC1, TC0 should has no throughput.
+Note: the cmit of the profile is not supported now, so the current expected result is: all the TX throughput should at TC1, TC0 should has no throughput. queue0-queue3 which mapping to TC0 have no throughput queue4-queue7 which mapping to TC1 have about 7.3Gbps.

 Test case 4: ets mode, check the TC throughput of min BW allocation
 ===================================================================